databendlabs/databend/README.md

 ## Contributing

-You can learn more about contributing to the FuseQuery project by reading our [Contribution Guide](docs/development/contributing.md) and by viewing our [Code of Conduct](docs/policies/code-of-conduct.md).
+You can learn more about contributing to the Datafuse project by reading our [Contribution Guide](docs/development/contributing.md) and by viewing our [Code of Conduct](docs/policies/code-of-conduct.md).

 ## License